1vaniam/pumpscript/README.md

-# pumpscript
-Pumpkin Farm Script For Hypixel Style Pumpkin Farms
+# Pumpkin Farm Script
+A simple automated pumpkin farming script for Minescript.

+Features:
+- Movement loop with randomization
+- Anti-stuck and teleport detection
+- Random chat and home teleport